 People

-Demographic divide with legal rulings on desks and laptops
+Demographic divide revealed with legal rulings on desks and tech

 Two UK employment tribunals have punished companies for discrimination against older employees.
 But new research suggests that the youngest cohorts are the ones really struggling with wellbeing